-In business most people tend to gravitate towards leadership, and management is often overlooked as an important topic.
+An often overlooked aspect of a business is management.
+Most people tend to gravitate towards leadership.
 Although leadership skills are crucial for business growth, there’s no point in focusing on this without putting your management skills to the test first.
 Remember, your business is much like a well-oiled machine in that there are multiple cogs to make any operation smooth-running.

-I was very fortunate in my formative years whilst working at McDonalds.
-Jokes aside, back then McDonalds had – and probably still has – the best management training system in the world.
-The training I learned along the way really put me in good stead once I transitioned into the private industry.
+I was very fortunate in my formative years whilst working at McDonald’s.
+Jokes aside, back then McDonald’s had – and probably still has – the best management training system in the world.
+The training I learned along the way put me in good stead once I transitioned into the private industry.

-Believe it or not business management is one of the key topics that gets misunderstood.
-And in the worse case scenario, it’s missing altogether.
-So talking about management, we can easily break down the need-to-know fundamentals into 3 stages:
+Believe it or not, business management is one of the critical topics that gets misunderstood.
+And in the worst-case scenario, it’s missing altogether.
+So talking about management, we can easily break down the need-to-know fundamentals into three stages:

 STAGE 1: Delegation

-First and foremost, delegation is often misinterpreted in the workplace.
+First and foremost, many leaders and business owners often misinterpret delegation in the workplace.
 Delegation is all about making sure you give your team players things to do.
-Many managers think delegation means simply telling others what tasks they need to complete, but this is not the case.
-With delegation comes the need to have someone who is actually capable of carrying out the task at hand.
-I can’t begin to tell you the amount of times I’ve come across business owners who have said “I told my team what to do.”
+Many managers think delegation merely means telling others what tasks they need to complete, but this is not the case.
+With delegation comes the need to have someone capable of carrying out the job at hand.
+I can’t begin to tell you the number of times I’ve come across business owners who have said: “I told my team what to do.”
 Great, but this alone won’t get the job done.

-It’s imperative to make sure your employees are sufficiently trained, so they’ll be able to carry out what you’ve actually asked of them when it comes to delegating set tasks.
+It’s imperative to provide your employees with sufficient training.
+This will ensure they’ll be able to carry out what you’ve asked of them when it comes to delegating set tasks.

 STAGE 2: Follow-Up

-Once you’re confident with delegation it’s time to put stage 2 into practice, better known as the follow-up.
-You must ensure the delegated task is being done.
-You can’t rely on the fact that you’ve asked (or told) somebody what to do, and expect magical ‘overnight’ results based on assumption.
-In order to delegate successfully, the power is in the follow-up process.
-If you delegate without following up, this in essence is not what delegation involves.
+Once you’re confident with the delegation, it’s time to put stage 2 into practice, better known as the follow-up.
+You must ensure that the delegated task is completed.
+You can’t rely on the fact that you’ve asked (or told) somebody what to do and expect magical ‘overnight’ results based on assumption.
+To delegate successfully, the power is in the follow-up process.
+If you delegate without following up, this, in essence, is not what delegation involves.
 The focus then steers towards abdication, which is an approach that doesn’t work in management.

 Recap: So first you delegate a task, then you follow-up and check in with your people to make sure their progress is on track.
 Keep reading to discover stage 3.